bempp/bempp-handbook/user_guide/scalar_function_spaces.md

 space = bempp.api.function_space(grid, "DP", 1)
 ```

+The DOFs of an order 0 DP space are at the midpoints of each cell.
+The DOFs of an order 1 DP space are at the three vertices of each cell.

 ## Continuous polynomial spaces
 P spaces are polynomial inside each element and continuous between elements.
 An example basis function of an order 1 P space is shown below.